kevimwe/Death2GridSearch/README.md

 This is a demo of `Death2GridSearch.py` a classification utility to select the best performing classifier based on desired metric.
 Now this is built for selection of `Classification` algorithms but can be expanded to GridSearch for `Regression` algorithms using the same approach.

 The support classifiers and hyperarams are defined in `argo.yaml` file in the setup directory which can be expanded to more hyperparams definations.
-Below classifiers are currently defined
+Below is  list  of classifiers and hyperparams defined in the .yaml serialization file

-      * LogisticRegression
+      * LogisticRegression {'penalty', 'C', 'class_weight'}
-      * RandomForestClassifier
+      * RandomForestClassifier {'max_features', 'n_estimators', 'min_samples_leaf', 'max_depth', 'criterion'}
-      * DecisionTreeClassifier
+      * DecisionTreeClassifier {'criterion', 'min_samples_leaf', 'max_features', 'splitter', 'min_samples_split'}
-      * MLPClassifier
+      * MLPClassifier {'hidden_layer_sizes', 'activation', 'solver'}
-      * KNeighborsClassifier
+      * KNeighborsClassifier {'n_neighbors', 'algorithm'}
-      * AdaBoostClassifier
+      * AdaBoostClassifier {'n_estimators', 'learning_rate'}

 Directory Structure:
 * **setup** - contains [`algo.yaml`](https://github.com/kevimwe/Death2GridSearch/blob/master/setups/algos.yaml) file defining the classifiers and hyperparameters.
 * **data** -  Folder containing sample data